 - 4:00 p.m.
 Rehearsals and Practicing

-Participants are welcomed by MSU President Lou Anna K Simon and treated to a concert featuring College of Music faculty and students.
+Participants are welcomed and treated to a concert featuring College of Music faculty and students.
+Cook Recital Hall, Music Building.

-The festival culminates with a final concert free and open to the public on Saturday, July 22, featuring students, faculty and student mentors in Cook Recital Hall of the Music Building.
+The festival culminates with a final concert free and open to the public, featuring students, faculty and student mentors in Cook Recital Hall, Music Building.